microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/PutRelativeFile.rst

     :reqheader X-WOPI-Size:
         An **integer** that specifies the size of the file in bytes.

-    :formparam body:
-        The request body should be the full binary contents of the file.
+    :body: The request body must be the full binary contents of the file.

     :resheader X-WOPI-ValidRelativeTarget:
         A UTF-7 encoded **string** that specifies a full file name including the file extension.
 This header may be